 If

-you’re used to driving in the UK – or any
+you’re used to driving in the UK – or

-country that drives on the left – chances
+any country that drives on the left

-are you won’t have many problems driving
+– chances are you won’t have many problems

-in Australia.
-But like anywhere, it pays
+driving in Australia.
+But like anywhere,

-before you get behind the wheel.
+and road signs before you get behind

 Sydney

-the home of the 2000 Summer Olympic Games
+the home of the 2000 Summer Olympic

-Home of 2023 Women's World
+Home of 2023 Women's

-Cup football,
+World Cup football,

-Key rules, regulations and things to know
+Key rules, regulations and things to

 Drive